ucdavisdatalab/workshop_nlp_with_python/_sources/chapters/04_word-embeddings.md

 ### Analogies

 Most famously, word embeddings enable quasi-logical reasoning.
-Though, as we mentioned earlier, relationships between antonyms and synonyms do not necessarily map to a vector space, certain analogies do – at least under the right circumstances, and with particular training data.
+Though relationships between antonyms and synonyms do not necessarily map to a vector space, certain analogies do – at least under the right circumstances, and with particular training data.
 The logic here is that we identify a relationship between two words and we subtract one of those words' vectors from the other.
 To that new vector we add in a vector for a target word, which forms the analogy.
 Querying for the word closest to this modified vector should produce a similar relation between the result and the target word as that between the original pair.

 Here, we ask: "strong is to stronger what clear is to X?"
 Ideally, we'd get "clearer."